RaspberryPI – Commands cheat sheet

 Especially working with the console is unfamiliar and almost impossible without knowing the right commands.
-Also, the file system or folder structure differs greatly from Windows.
+The file system and folder structure is also very different compared to Windows.

-In order to facilitate the entry into the Linux world, I have tried to summarize the most important information, functions and commands.
+To make it easier for you to get started in the Linux world, I have tried to summarize the most important information, functions and commands here.

 Safety instructions